Brandon-Rozek/website/content/blog/lean3-tutorial.md

 ## Conclusion

 That concludes the examples I gave for my talk.
 For each proof, you can see that I included at least two different ways of going about proving it.
-I generally prefer the inference style method where we explicitely call on `Or.elim` and the like.
+I generally prefer the inference style method where we explicitly call on `Or.elim` and the like.
 Though when it comes to double induction, I have not figured out how to apply `rec_on` multiple times in a clean way.

 In the process of making this tutorial, I released other lean posts.
 One that I recommend checking out is ["Readable Lean 3 Proofs"](/blog/readable-lean3-proofs/).
 In it, I give my opinions on how to make the written out proofs more human friendly.